UW is committed to helping students from all economic backgrounds access world-class education.

 A number of resources are available to help students fund college, from financial aid to scholarships to work-study programs.
 Every year, UW awards more than $344 million in aid to 60 percent of undergraduate students.

 Tuition rates are set annually.
-For the 2018-2019 academic year, full-time undergraduate enrollment tuition rates were as follows:
+For the 2021-2022 academic year, full-time undergraduate enrollment tuition rates are as follows:

 Additional detailed information about tuition and fees is provided by the Office of Planning & Budgeting.